Bugulet/TilingChecker/README.md

 # Tiling Checker
-Tool for checking if a sprite is properly tileable
+P5js tool for checking if a sprite is properly tileable.